jettandres/jettandres.github.io/_posts/2016-09-11-vcs-and-saving.markdown

 It simply means that anyone who has a copy of our **single file (LRT 1)** will also get a copy of our two other versions called **purple (LRT 2)** and **blue (MRT 3)**.

  **With a Distributed VCS like Git, we do not need to duplicate our *single file (LRT 1)* and rename them manually to *purple (LRT 2)* and *blue (MRT 3)*.
 It manages all that work for us neatly.
-And any changes we commit to the file would only persist on our own copy until pushed/uploaded to a centralized Repository!**
+And any changes we commit to the file would only persist in our own copy until pushed/uploaded to a centralized Repository!**

 **Bonus fact:** Both saves can actually work in harmony!